Rutwik2003/Isekai-discord-bot/README.md

 ## Credits
 If you use this code or any part of it, please give credit to **[Rutwik2003](https://github.com/Rutwik2003)** (my GitHub username).

 If you have any issues or questions, feel free to contact me via Discord at **rocky_rutwik**.

+For support or to join the community, visit our Discord server: [https://discord.rutwikdev.com/](https://discord.rutwikdev.com/)